Bhaktispace/CustomerChurnAnalysis/README.md

     Churn = 0: Bimodal, indicating two groups of customers with different recency patterns.
 Churn = 1: Similar to Churn = 0, but with a slightly higher density at longer days since the last order.
 Customers with longer periods since their last order are more likely to churn.
     <<Put graph here>>

-D. Discount & Loyalty Impact
+E. Discount & Loyalty Impact
  *  Number of CouponUsed and its relationship with churn—are loyal coupon users more likely to stay?
     Churn=0, Skewed right, indicatinga concentration of customers who used fewer coupons.
 Churn=1, similar to Churn=0, but with a slightly higher density at higher couponusage.
 Customers who used more coupons are more likely to churn.
     <<Put graph here>>